 Solid soap formulations were carried out by dissolving NaOH in distilled water.
 NaOH solution is mixed with sodium lactate.
 The mixture of solutions was called the first mixture.
-Meanwhile, at different container, we mixed the coconut oil, olive oil and palm oil, known as the second mixture.
+Meanwhile, at a different container, we mixed the coconut oil, olive oil, and palm oil, known as the second mixture.
 The first mixture was poured into the second mixture bit by bit.
 The mixture was stirring until homogeneous using a hand blender and a trace occurs (a condition in which the soap has formed with a sign of the thickening soap mass).
 The ethanol extract of oil palm leaves was added at the time of the trace.
-After that, the mixture was stirred again until homogeneous, then added fragrance and colouring.
+Following this, the mixture was stirred again until homogeneous, then added fragrance and colouring.
 The liquid soapy mass is poured into a mold and incubated for 24 hours until it hardens.

 Soap Evaluation